Natural Ways to Prevent Glaucoma

-This is due to the flavonoids they contain, and which also gives them their red color.
-The flavonoids strengthen capillaries, muscles, and the optic nerves.
+This is due to the flavonoids they contain, which also gives them their red color.
+The flavonoids also help to strengthen capillaries, muscles, and optic nerves.

-That being said, we need to take into account that berries also have sugar and can raise our levels of insulin.
+That being said, we need to take into account that berries also contain sugar and can raise our insulin levels.
 Because of that, we recommend eating them in moderation, or no more than a handful a day.

 Other interesting and useful advice that can help you to prevent or slow down the onset of glaucoma: